Bevy Events

 }

-When we add_event
+When we add_message

-, Bevy adds a system for handling that specific type: Events<T>::event_update_system
+, Bevy adds a system for handling that specific type: Messages<T>::message_update_system

 .